ibm-cloud-docs/billing-usage/subscriptions.md

 | {{site.data.keyword.Bluemix_notm}} Platform - 01234567, term 2 | $12,000 | 1 July 2020 | 30 June 2021 |
 {: caption="Table 1.
 Subscription credit spending order" caption-side="top"}

 Support subscriptions that you buy after 24 September 2019 can be spent as described in this section, with credit being available for the entire subscription term.
 For support subscriptions that were bought before this date, credit is available on a month-to-month basis.
-When you buy or renew a support subscription, any existing active support subscriptions are converted to the term-based model for the remainder of their term. <br><br>For example, you might have a support subscription for $200 per month with three months remaining.
+When you buy or renew a support subscription, any existing active support subscriptions are converted to the term-based model for the remainder of their term.

+For example, you might have a support subscription for $200 per month with three months remaining.
 When you buy a new support subscription, the existing subscription is converted to a new one with $600 of credit that can be used anytime within those three months.
 {: note}

 ## Viewing subscription usage